cillian00/template-readme/README.md

 ## Caching.

-[ List the TMDB server state cached by the app - additional to that covered in the labs.
+[ List the TMDB server state cached by the app.
 Include a screenshot(s) of the react-query dev tools to validate your list.]

 e.g.
 + Discover movies (pagination support)